swcarpentry/shell-novice/_episodes/05-loop.md

 > {: .output}
 {: .callout}

-We would like to modify each of the files in `shell-lesson-data/exercise-data/creatures`, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify each of the files in `shell-lesson-data/exercise-data/creatures`, but also save a version of the original files.
+We want to copy the original files to new files named `original-basilisk.dat` and `original-unicorn.dat`, for example.
 We can't use:

 ~~~
 $ cp *.dat original-*.dat